floledermann/stimsrv/README.md

 ## Defining & running experiments

 Experiments in stimsrv are implemented in JavaScript.
-A single ***experiment specification*** defines both the user-facing side of the experiment (which runs in a *client*, usually a web browser) and the flow of the experiment (which is coordinated by the stimsrv *server*, which potentially controls and coordinates multiple clients).
+A single ***experiment specification*** file defines both the user-facing side of the experiment (which runs in a *client*, usually a web browser) as well as the flow of the experiment (which is coordinated by the stimsrv *server*, which potentially controls and coordinates multiple clients).
 Stimsrv experiments can encompass multiple computers and laptops, mobile devices, uncommon devices such a e-book readers, and even printed media, all controlled from a single experiment specification.

 To use stimsrv, install [Node.js](https://nodejs.org/) and run the following command in your project directory: